F1 Team Principals Ranked – Who is the best leader?

 He had the foresight to buy into Mercedes just when the team was about to become a force.
 That wasn’t luck – it was a great decision.

-Ever since, Toto Wolff has been an excellent boss for Mercedes.
-He is a bit whiny, but the team dominated for years, and despite having lost supremacy after the rule changes in 2022, Mercedes have still been among the best teams in the sport.
+Ever since, Toto Wolff has been an excellent boss at Brackley.
+He is a bit whiny, but the team dominated for years, and despite losing supremacy after the changes in 2022, Mercedes have still been among the best teams in the sport.
+Managing a top team for so long is no easy task.

-In terms of driver decisions, Wolff has made a few questionable choices: He kept Bottas around for too long, and he promoted Antonelli too early.
+In terms of driver decisions, it should be said that Wolff has made a few questionable choices: He kept Bottas around for far too long, and he arguably promoted Antonelli a bit too early.
 But these are fairly minor errors.
-If he manages to sign Verstappen in the future, he will enter the conversation for greatest team principal ever.
+If he manages to sign Verstappen in the future, he will enter the conversation for greatest ever team principal.

-Yet, the Italian is still performing extremely well: The more influence McLaren have given him, the more success they have achieved.
-He’s been the principal since 2023, and while the McLaren success is mostly down to their designers and aerodynamicists, we simply cannot ignore Stella’s solid leadership.
+The more influence McLaren have given him, the more success they have achieved.
+He has been the principal since 2023, and while the recent McLaren success is mainly down to their designers and aerodynamicists, we simply cannot ignore Stella’s calm and solid leadership.

 His track record is fairly average, but Mekies does have a lot of experience and seems to be well-liked by drivers and mechanics.